 - The web app (called the Client in OIDC terms) initiates the authentication request by redirecting the user-agent (browser) to Auth0 (the Authorization Server in OIDC terms).

-- Assuming the user grants access, Auth0 redirects the user-agent back to the Client, along with an authorization code in the querystring.
+- Assuming the user grants access, Auth0 redirects the user-agent back to the Application, along with an authorization code in the querystring.

-- The Client sends the authorization code to Auth0, along with the client credentials (
+- The Application sends the authorization code to Auth0, along with the application credentials (

 client_secret), and asks for a token.